njraladdin/matrix-todo-extension/project.md

 - add ability to add text files (to store ideas.txt) long text, done
-- simplfy document : increase collapsed document width. add expxnading and minimizing button to header instead
+- simplfy document : increase collapsed document width. add expxnading and minimizing button to header instead, done

 - more space, maybe abiltiy to add next page so have more space for diagram ? or maybe allow scrolling, or allow dragging like figma